Wild Cards: Tor Books (2008–2022)

 A short story, titled "Lies My Mother Told Me" by Caroline Spector, was published in the Dangerous Women anthology, also edited by Martin.
 The anthology was released in December 2013.

 All but two of the Tor Books website stories ("Fitting In" and "The Visitor: Kill or Cure"), plus "Lies My Mother Told Me," were collected in Full House and Aces Full.

 An additional short story, titled "I Have No Voice and I Must Zoom Meeting" by Paul Cornell, was published on the official Wild Cards website in July 2020.

 Bantam Books (2023–present)

 The series returned to Bantam Books in July 2023.
-Upcoming books include House Rules.